Significant Perkins

 local dollars is NOT legal.
 (CTE programs are composed of CTE

 courses.
 Academic courses, such as math, English or science, are NOT part of a CTE program.)
+Text books are one of the "gray" areas in the Federal Perkins law;

 there are no "black-and-white" rules on texts.
 So, here is our (Iowa DE) interpretation of Federal Perkins